Alice Guy-Blaché: In film and TV

+The upcoming six-part Wild Bunch TV / HBO/ France Télévisions series Alice stars Bérénice Bejo as Guy-Blaché.
+Irish playwright Tim Loane and Claire Lemaréchal co-created and wrote the series.

 Accolades and tributes

 On December 12, 1958, Guy-Blaché was awarded the Légion d'honneur, the highest non-military award France offers.
 On 16 March 1957, she was honored in a Cinémathèque française ceremony that went almost unnoticed by the press.

 In 2002, Circle X Theatre in Los Angeles produced Laura Comstock's Bag-punching Dog, a musical about the invention of cinema, and Alice Guy-Blaché was the lead character.
 The musical was written by Jillian Armenante, Alice Dodd, and Chris Jeffries.
 In 2011, an off-Broadway production of Flight premiered at the Connelly Theatre, featuring a fictionalized portrayal of Guy-Blaché as a 1913 documentary filmmaker.

 In 2004, the Fort Lee Film Commission unveiled a historical marker dedicated to Alice Guy-Blaché at the location of Solax Studio.
 In 2012, for the centennial of the founding and building of the studio, the Commission raised funds to replace her grave marker in Maryrest Cemetery in Mahwah, New Jersey.
 The new marker notes Guy-Blaché's role as a cinema pioneer.

 In 2010, the Academy Film Archive preserved Alice Guy-Blaché's short film The Girl in the Arm-Chair.
 In 2011, the Fort Lee Film Commission successfully lobbied the Directors Guild of America to accept Alice Guy-Blaché as a member.
 She was subsequently awarded a posthumous "Special Directorial Award for Lifetime Achievement" at the 2011 DGA Honors.
 In 2013, Guy-Blaché was inducted into the New Jersey Hall of Fame.

 In 2018, film journalist Véronique Le Bris founded the Alice Guy Prize, granted yearly to highlight the woman film-maker of the year.

 A square in the 14th arrondissement of Paris is named the Place Alice-Guy in her honor.

 In 2019, the re-edited and expanded version of Eisenstein's memoirs, Yo.
 Memoirs by Sergei Eisenstein mention Alice's The Consequences of Feminism and its influence on Eisenstein.

 In 2021, Yale University opened its new state-of-the-art screening room, named the Alice Cinema, after Alice Guy-Blaché.